 The exhibition also tells how the city of Savonlinna was founded in the heart of Lake Saimaa and how the steamship traffic defined the region.
 The audiovisual effects of the exhibition offer something for all senses and take the visitor on a journey into the relaxed lifestyle of the Lake Saimaa region.

-The exhibition that opened in the summer of 2018 is produced together by Metsähallitus and Savonlinna Provincial Museum.
+The exhibition that opened in the summer of 2018 and was renewed in spring 2021 is produced together by Metsähallitus and Savonlinna Museum.